SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    * - ``schema_name``
      - The name of the schema in which to create the table.
    * - ``table_name``
-     - The name of the table to create, which must be unique inside the schema
+     - The name of the table to create, which must be unique inside the schema.
    * - ``column_def``
      - A comma separated list of column definitions.
 A minimal column definition includes a name identifier and a datatype.
 Other column constraints and default values can be added optionally.